 Health Care Regulatory Environment - The health care industry is subject to numerous and complex federal, state and local government laws and regulations.
-These laws and regulations include, but are not limited to, matters such as licensure, accreditation, data privacy and security, government health care program participation requirements, government reimbursement rules for patient services, government rules for receipt and use of Coronavirus funding programs, fraud and abuse prevention requirements, and requirements for tax-exempt organizations.
-Laws and regulations concerning government programs, including Medicare, Medicaid, Medicare Advantage, Coronavirus Aid, Relief and Economic Security Act ("CARES Act") and Paycheck Protection Program and Health Care Enhancement Act ("PPPHCE Act"), are subject to varying interpretation.
-Compliance with such laws and regulations is nuanced and can be subject to future government review and interpretation as well as significant regulatory enforcement actions, including fines, penalties, and potential exclusion from government health care programs such as Medicare and Medicaid.
+These laws and regulations include, but are not limited to, matters such as licensure, accreditation, data privacy and security, government health care program participation requirements, government reimbursement rules for patient services, government rules for receipt and use of federal funding programs, fraud and abuse prevention requirements, Executive Orders, and requirements for tax-exempt organizations.
+Laws and regulations concerning government programs, including Medicare, Medicaid, and Medicare Advantage, are subject to varying regulatory and judicial interpretation.
+Compliance with such laws and regulations is nuanced and can be subject to future government and judicial review and interpretation as well as significant regulatory enforcement actions, including fines, penalties, and potential exclusion from government health care programs such as Medicare and Medicaid.